OpenTasmania/oj-server/README.md

 ### Quick Start

+#### Option 1: Traditional Installation (Deprecated)

+> **Note:** The traditional installation method using `install.py` is now deprecated in favor of the Kubernetes-based
+> deployment methods (Option 2 below).
+It is maintained for backward compatibility but will be removed in a future
+> release.

-1. Check for essential preqrequisites:
+1. Check for essential prerequisites:
     * Update the system package lists.
     * Upgrade the system if required to ensure the latest packages are installed.
     * Tests to see if basic python3 capability is available, and if not install it.